quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.17.4 - August 8, 2018 =
+* New: Show empty cell in History when a Quaderno invoice is not available

 = 1.17.3 - August 7, 2018 =
 * Fix: Links to Quaderno invoices are show when they don't exist